 Visitors attending conferences, institutes, workshops, and meetings will be provided parking as space is available.
-UNA departments sponsoring such events are responsible for making the necessary arrangements prior to the event through the UNA Police Department, Transportation Services division.
-Permits will be provided by UNA Transportation Services when necessary and may be issued to an identified "permit custodian" within the requesting department.
-Reserved parking CANNOT be permitted without prior approval through UNA Police, Transportation Services division.
+UNA departments sponsoring such events are responsible for making the necessary arrangements prior to the event through the University Police Department.
+Permits will be provided by UPD or Transportation Services when necessary and may be issued to an identified "permit custodian" within the requesting department.
+Reserved parking CANNOT be permitted without prior approval through University Police or Transportation Services divisions.